I. Introduction to Research Sources

 Covers 1954-1965 with references back to the derivation of sections in the 1939 Code.

-Internal Revenue Acts of the United States, 1909-1950: Legislative Histories, Laws and Administrative Documents (online in HeinOnline).
+Internal Revenue Acts of the United States, 1909-1950: Legislative Histories, Laws and Administrative Documents (in HeinOnline).
 Carlton Fox was a Justice Department lawyer who compiled this collection of 146 print volumes.
 Search by document type, bill number, volume number, date of publication, popular name, and more.

 Seidman's Legislative History of Federal Income Tax Laws 1938-1861 (KF6355.8 S44 1938 & in HeinOnline).
 Note that the chronology in this and the following volume go from newest resource to oldest.

 Seidman's Legislative History of Federal Income and Excess Profits Tax Laws, 1953-1939 (KF6355.8 .S44 1954 & in HeinOnline).